Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/decrease-liquidity.md

         // get liquidity data for tokenId
         uint128 liquidity = deposits[tokenId].liquidity;
         uint128 halfLiquidity = liquidity / 2;

+        // update new liquidity left in the deposit deposits[tokenId].liquidity = liquidity - halfLiquidity;

         // amount0Min and amount1Min are price slippage checks
         // if the amount received after burning is not greater than these minimums, transaction will fail